In this chapter, we will discuss configuring forms for business users.

 This table view shows columns used to configure form rows.

-By default, a user may select a parent member for the row axis.
+By default, a user can select a parent member for the row axis.
 The application will include all children.

 This is a good solution for universal forms.

-However, if we need to create a specific form with the predefined row set, we may specify the parent directly.
+However, if we need to create a specific form with the predefined row set, we can specify the parent directly.

-For example, we may set the CC member (Cost Centers) as a root member:
+For example, we can set the CC member (Cost Centers) as a root member:

 In this case, the form would contain only the CC member and its children (see Hierarchies).

-If we want to exclude the CC member, we may set 1 in the form_start_level column (to exclude level 0).
+If we want to exclude the CC member, we can set 1 in the form_start_level column (to exclude level 0).

-If we want to show children of certain levels only, we may set the end level in the form_end_level column.
+If we want to show children of certain levels only, we can set the end level in the form_end_level column.

 Another way to configure row sets is using Rowsets.
 We will discuss this below.